Think pasta is unhealthy? Think again! Check out our 4 simple ways of how to make pasta a healthy pantry staple for you and the family!

 Try to aim for approximately one cup of cooked pasta (1/2 cup uncooked) per single serve, remember pasta is only meant to make up a small part of your dish.
 Anything else you add to the plate should be what completes the meal.

-Traditional methods of making pastas in Italy include SLOW-DRYING AT A LOW TEMPERATURE (often dried for 30+ hours).
+Traditional methods of making pastas in Italy include slow drying at low temperatures (often dried for 30+ hours).
 This produces a fresher and much healthier pasta that retains the nutty flavour, aroma, as well as nutrients of the durum wheat.
 Many commercial pastas are quick-dried at a higher temperature (essentially baked), which change these properties significantly, therefore reducing the quality.

-Cutting the pasta through BRONZE DIE EXTRUSION is the process that produces a rough and textured pasta surface, allowing it to hold pasta sauce much better.
+Our pasta is bronze extruded, a process that produces a rough and textured pasta surface, allowing it to hold pasta sauce much better.
 Commercial pasta makers tend to use less expensive Teflon dies which produce a slick surface causing the sauce to run off.

 Cooking pasta is an art in itself and the team here at Honest to Goodness like it cooked ‘al dente’ (meaning to be firm “to the tooth”).
 This obviously leaves a slightly chewy texture in the pasta, which is a good thing because the chewing process aids digestion and helps the breaking down of starches.